vishnuram1999/audits/README.md

     - [ ] Zero address check
     - [ ] Race condition on ERC20 approval
     - [ ] Risk of Renounce Ownership in Ownable contracts
+    - [ ] Any hardcoded addresses - causes no future updates
+    - [ ] Whether any critical Address Changes (Should Use Two-step Procedure)
+    - [ ] Use `Ownable2StepUpgradeable` instead of `OwnableUpgradeable` contract
+    - [ ] `solmate`'s `SafeTransferLib` doesn't check whether the ERC20 contract exists
+    - [ ] Check loss of precision due to rounding

   - [ ] Medium severity issue checks